7RU7H/Archive/Security-Discplines/Digital-Forensics/Digital-Forensics.md

 [[Volatility]]
 [[Redline]]
 [[Velociraptor]]
-[[FTK-Imager]] is a forensics tool that allows forensic specialists to acquire computer data and perform analysis without affecting the original evidence, preserving its authenticity, integrity, and validity for presentation during a trial in a court of law.
+[FTK Imager](https://www.exterro.com/ftk-imager)  is a forensics tool that allows forensic specialists to acquire computer data and perform analysis without affecting the original evidence, preserving its authenticity, integrity, and validity for presentation during a trial in a court of law.
+It is premium software so will not receive coverage due to legal risks regardless if it is for education.
+- UI Features:
+	- Evidence Tree Pane which displays a hierarchical view of the added evidence sources?
+	- File List Pane
+		- Corrupted file - 0 file size
+		- Obfuscated - conflicting file  extension and header information
+		- Deleted files marked with an `X`
+	- Viewer Pane to show file contents
+- Forensic Features:
+	- Detect Encryption

 #### OS Specific Cheatsheets: